 Many home builders and remodelers try to get all of their painting done before the temperature drops, but sometimes the timing is just not right.
-For the purposes of painting, cold weather generally is defined as temperatures below 50 degrees Fahrenheit.
+For the purposes of painting, cold weather generally is defined as temperatures below 50 degrees.
 If you don’t have any alternative to painting in those temperatures, you still can do so if you follow some expert tips.

 What Cold Does to Paint

-Temperatures below 50 F (typically) can have a variety of negative effects on paint and paint application.
+Temperatures below 50 degrees (typically) can have a variety of negative effects on paint and paint application.
 Alkyd and oil-based paints are made with oils and resins that become more viscous (thicker) at lower temperatures.
 This can make it very difficult to apply the paint evenly or smoothly.
 Water-based, or "latex," paints are made with water and thus are susceptible to freezing in cold weather.
 You can add freeze-resistance by mixing in a paint additive containing an antifreeze chemical.

 Both alkyd/oil and water-based paints are formulated to cure within a specific temperature range and may not cure properly at temperatures below that range.
 The chemicals in the paint need the proper temperature to coalesce or bond together.
 Improper curing can lead to a number of problems, including poor coverage, blushing, peeling, bubbling, cracking, low sheen, and color inconsistency.